-Term Meaning Assessment The process of collecting evidence and making judgements competency has been achieved, to confirm the learner can standard required in the workplace, as specified in a training perform to the her er: Exec Director Education and Applied Research Revision: V6
+Term Meaning Assessment The process of collecting evidence and making judgements competency has been achieved, to confirm the learner can standard required in the workplace, as specified in a training perform to the or ar: Exec Director, Education and Applied Research Revision: V5

 Term Meaning accredited course.
 Assessment includes Recognition of Prior Learning (RPL) assessment.
-Also includes the assessment of learning outcomes for the Victorian Certificate of Applied Learning (VCAL) qualifications Assessment appeal Learners have the right to appeal an assessment decision when the grounds of appeal are satisfied as defined in the Appeals Policy (Learners) and any of the following has occurred in the assessment decision: An error has occurred in the calculation of the result/mark The assessment did not comply with the criteria and description in the course guide and/or unit outline and/or assessment task outline The assessment criteria did not meet the requirements of the relevant training package or accredited course, or differs from the agreed assessment criteria The assessment did not comply with Holmesglen policies on assessment (i.e., an error in process has occurred) Inappropriate penalties have been applied Other reasonable grounds exist.
-Assessment authentication The assessor is assured that the evidence presented for assessment is the learner's own work.
+Also includes the assessment of learning outcomes for the Victorian Certificate of Applied Learning (VCAL) qualifications Assessment appeal Learners have the right to appeal an assessment decision, based on valid grounds for appeal, including: (a) An error has occurred in the calculation of the result/mark (b) The assessment did not comply with the criteria and description in the course guide and/or unit outline and/or assessment task outline (c) The assessment criteria did not meet the requirements of the relevant training package or accredited course, or differs from the course of accredited course. agreed assessment criteria (d) The assessment did not comply with Holmesglen policies on assessment (i.e., an error in process has occurred) (e) Inappropriate penalties have been applied (f) Other reasonable grounds Assessment authentication The assessor is assured that the evidence presented for assessment is the learner's own work.
 The authentication strategies may include: Ensure that evidence gathered 'belongs' to the learner being assessed and provides evidence of that person's skills and knowledge.
 An assessment coversheet is completed by the learner and attached to the actual assessment work to confirm the authenticity of their work.
 Where submission occurs via the Learning Management System (LMS), the assessment coversheet is integrated as part of the submission process.
 Where portions of the evidence submitted are gathered through independent study (e.g., assignments or projects) rather than through direct observation, use Turnitin (or other online systems) to check work submissions for plagiarism and identical content in other submissions.
 Assessment mapping Is the process of comparing an assessment activity to each part of the unit of competency to ensure that the assessment task is gathering evidence across the whole of the unit.
 The purpose of completing assessment mapping is to make sure successful completion of assessment for a unit of competency demonstrates that a learner has met all the requirements to be deemed as competent in that unit.
 Assessment mapping is done against the elements and performance criteria, the performance and knowledge evidence requirements and foundation skills.
 Academic misconduct Conduct by which a learner or employee seeks to gain for themselves or another person an unfair or unjustified advantage including cheating, contract cheating, collusion, plagiarism, copyright infringement, falsification of information and bribery.
 Other forms of academic misconduct include: